 * travel one way by air, the other by train (but this means you have to keep an eye on air travel luggage regulations)

-* fly to or from the north of Italy, using the train between there and Puglia; this is an option we have often used, as it widens the number of UK airports with direct flights, and combined with a break of journey en route can be very enjoyable
+* fly to or from the north of Italy or Rome, using the train between there and Puglia; this is an option we have often used, as it widens the number of UK airports with direct flights, and combined with a break of journey en route can be very enjoyable.

 Cost is a significant consideration.

-It is difficult to beat the cheapest Ryanair and Easyjet prices, although you can get quite close if you book well in advance and go for the cheapest fares available - round about £90 per adult one way London/Bari, a bit less if you are lucky (NB the most expensive part of this is trip is Eurostar London/Paris, so if you can get fares for less then £40 on this it will help).
-Leaving London early and with ample time to change trains in Paris and Milan, you arrive in Puglia about 8am the next morning having travelled in a couchette.
+It is difficult to beat the cheapest Jet2, Ryanair and Easyjet prices, although you can get quite close if you book well in advance and go for the cheapest fares available - assuming two people travelling together, round about £150 per adult one way London/Brindisi, a bit less if you are lucky - and remember there are no significant additional costs for luggage, seat reservations etc. The most expensive part of this trip is Eurostar London/Paris, so if you can get fares for less then £60 on this it will help; this is possible by booking well in advance.
+Leaving London early and with ample time to change trains in Paris and Milan, you arrive in Puglia about 8am-9am the next morning having travelled overnight from Milan in a sleeper for two people (you can do this leg in a seat for a bit less money, but we never have!).

 Have a look at "The Man in Seat 61" website, http://www.seat61.com/ This is vital to anyone interested in European train travel.
 The website gives all the train travel options between the UK and different parts of Italy.
 It is also a fund of detailed information eg how to book tickets on line, getting between the railway stations in Paris, how to use Italian ticket machines.